Buenaventura Valle Del Cauca Department, Colombia Travel Guide

 Vehicle rentals are not a common choice for travelers in Buenaventura due to local conditions and availability.
 Most major car rental companies are located at Alfonso Bonilla Aragón International Airport (CLO) in Cali.

-Be mindful of local traffic rules.
+Be mindful of area traffic rules.

 Exercise caution on all roads.